pingidentity/terraform-provider-pingone/docs/resources/resource_scope_openid.md

 ### Required

 - `environment_id` (String) The ID of the environment to create the resource scope in.
+Must be a valid PingOne resource ID.
+This field is immutable and will trigger a replace plan if changed.
 - `name` (String) The name of the resource scope.
 Predefined scopes of `address`, `email`, `openid`, `phone` and `profile` can be overridden, and new scopes can be defined.
 E.g. `myawesomescope`

 ### Optional

 - `description` (String) A description to apply to the resource scope.
 The description can only be set when defining new scopes.
-- `mapped_claims` (Set of String) A list of custom resource attribute IDs.
+- `mapped_claims` (Set of String) A set of custom resource attribute IDs.
 This property does not control predefined OpenID Connect (OIDC) mappings, such as the `email` claim in the OIDC `email` scope or the `name` claim in the `profile` scope.
 You can create custom attributes, and these custom attributes can be added to `mapped_claims` and will display in the response.

 ### Read-Only